ms-henglu/azure-dev-docs/articles/terraform/get-started-azapi-preflight.md

 ### Enhanced Validation

-The preflight validation provides enhanced validation to catch configuration errors that are not caught by embedded schema validation.
+The preflight validation provides enhanced validation to catch configuration errors that embedded schema validation might not catch.
 For example, if you try to create a virtual network with an invalid CIDR(it should be `/16` instead of `/160`):

 ```hcl
 resource "azapi_resource" "virtualNetwork" {